Other / mixed grade configuration · Staten Island, NY

 How many students attend Port Richmond School for Visionary Learning?

 Port Richmond School for Visionary Learning has 377 students enrolled.
-It is a other school in STATEN ISLAND, NY.
+It is a public school in Staten Island, NY.

 What is the student-teacher ratio at Port Richmond School for Visionary Learning?